Information about rough sleepers

 Call us on 0300 123 5017 (Option 1 or 2) and give us a brief description of where you saw the individual, what they were wearing and anything else which you feel might be useful to help us investigate and assist the individual.

-Contact Streetlink which is a national reporting mechanism which is run by a charity called Homeless Link.
-Once a report is made via this system it is automatically forwarded to the local authority responsible for that area and in our case the report is sent to the Homelessness Team who will seek to investigate the report as soon as possible.
+Contact Streetlink which is run by a charity called Homeless Link.
+Once a report is made via this system it is automatically forwarded to us and we will go out and try and find the person.

 Practical support to rough sleepers

-There are several resources which we can utilise to assist rough sleepers:
+There are several resources which we can utilise to assist rough sleepers.
+We have a Rough Sleepers Outreach Team who will visit and support anyone sleeping outside who is reported in.

 Housing Options advice and assistance